jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst.txt

 This is a really useful thing.
 Rather than give a full/absolute path, we can give relative paths to file.
 Imagine I had written a script that used absolute paths to data on my computer and gave that to you.
-It would not work as you're not on my computer and you are not logged in as me.
+It would not work as you're not on my computer and you are not logged in as me even if you were.
 You would then have to edit every path in the script.
 However, if I give relative paths, as long as the directory structure is the same, the script will work.